AAGiron/acme-pqc-negotiation/draft-giron-acme-pqc-negotiation.md

 ## 2.1 Issuance processes for KEM Certificates

-Depending on the server's support, it might implement one or several classical, PQC and hybrid PQC algorithms for certificates.
-In this context, hybrid algorithms are often referred as "composite" [Ounsworth draft], in which cryptographic objects are concatenated in a single structure.
+Depending on the server's support, the server might implement one or several classical, PQC, and hybrid PQC algorithms for certificates.
+In this context, hybrid algorithms are often called "composite" [Ounsworth draft], in which cryptographic objects are concatenated in a single structure.
 If the algorithm supported by the server is a signature algorithm, the server replies with the corresponding OID; this is the same as if hybrids are allowed (assuming the composite model and corresponding OIDs [Ounsworth draft]).
-However, in the time of this writing, ACME does not issue KEM certificates.
+However, at the time of this writing, ACME does not issue KEM certificates.

-On the other hand, Güneysu et al. showed how to build a CSR-like process in order to issue a KEM certificate [Güneysu et al., 2022].
+On the other hand, Güneysu et al. showed how to build a CSR-like process to issue a KEM certificate [Güneysu et al., 2022].
 In theory, ACME could use such a method to issue a KEM certificate without significant changes at the protocol level.
 However, PoP using verifiable generation for KEMs has some drawbacks:
-- So far it is proposed for Kyber and FrodoKEM only.
-Although the method can be applied to other algorithms as well, the security proofs are in a "per-algorithm" basis.
+- So far, the method is proposed for Kyber and FrodoKEM only.
+Although the method can also be applied to other algorithms, the security proofs are on a "per-algorithm" basis.
 - The method increase sizes, consequently increasing the communication cost for the ACME's protocol.

 The emphasis of this document is on the KEMTLS certificate use case.
 KEMTLS aims to reduce the size of cryptographic objects for the PQC migration context.
-KEMTLS can reduce byte costs for a post-quantum TLS, but at a cost of increasing sizes in ACME by using verifiable generation processes.
-Therefore, in this document, we define a KEMTLS certificate (the subject's public key is a KEM public key but it is signed by the Issuer CA) and specify how the ACME protocol could issue such a certificate, taking into consideration the protocol's performance.
+KEMTLS can reduce byte costs for a post-quantum TLS but at the cost of increasing sizes in ACME by using verifiable generation processes.
+Therefore, in this document, we define a KEMTLS certificate (the subject's public key is a KEM public key, but the Issuer CA signs it) and specify how the ACME protocol could issue such a certificate, considering its performance.

 ## 2.2 Algorithm List Definition